 If you decide to put in a swimming pool and discover after the concrete is dry and the water is in that you have gone over a property line, over a set-back line or on to an easement, you may be dipping into your wallet to correct the problem before you even get to take a dip in the pool.

 If you need an attorney for your real estate investment, Hutchens Law Firm is happy to help.
-We have offices in the Carolinas in Fayetteville, Charlotte, Southern Pines, and Wilmington as well as in Columbia and Myrtle Beach.
+We have offices throughout North Carolina in Cameron, Fayetteville, Charlotte, Southern Pines, Southport, and Wilmington as well as in Columbia, SC.

 Published by Susan R. Benoit on September 14, 2015